microsoft/vscode-react-native/README.md

 }
 ```

 **Note**: You maybe need to create developer account to run `eas build`.
-Any other issue or limitiation, please see [expo hermes ducomentation](https://docs.expo.dev/guides/using-hermes/).
+Any other issue or limitation, please see [expo hermes documentation](https://docs.expo.dev/guides/using-hermes/).

 ### EAS Build initialization